sumudu42/node-fastify-LF111x/notes.md

 * Fastify works by dividing the service up into plugins.
     -> A plugin is a module that exports a function.
-    -> The exported function is passed a Fastify instance an doptions.
+    -> The exported function is passed a Fastify instance and options.

 * The fastify instance ca be used to register Routes, fastify.get() for GET routes -> The fastify.get() accepts a string representing the path and a route handler function